kaihendry/dabase.com/content/blog/dora-metrics.md

 Closely related since the smaller the change, the quicker you can deliver.

+Low performers can take months to roll out a change! 🤦

 # Change failure rate

 <img src="https://s.natalian.org/2023-07-18/Comparison-between-different-traditional-and-digital-safety-scoreboards.png" alt="Days since last failure">

 This is often misunderstood, what we are looking for is **customer impact**.

-If a <abbr title="Continuous Integration">CI</abbr> pipelines fails, but the customer is not impacted, then this is not a failure.
+When a <abbr title="Continuous Integration">CI</abbr> **pipelines fails**, the customer is not impacted, then this is **not a failure**.
+Pipeline failures and general slowness should negatively affect your lead time.

 If we do a canary deployment which fails, but the customer by & large is not impacted, then this should not be considered a failure.